jkempf42/kube-volttron/gateway-node/README.md

 ## Kubernetes manifests for deploying gateway pods

 A collection of Kubernetes yaml manifests are provided for testing and demos.
-In addition to manifests for the two gateway pods, a manifest is provided for deploying a Volttron Central pod including the SQL Lite historian, in case you want to try out the gateway node standalone.
+In addition to manifests for the two IoT gateway pods, a manifest is provided for deploying a Volttron Central pod including the SQL Lite historian, in case you want to try out the gateway node standalone.
 This section describes the manifests.